Deep Joint Source-Channel Coding for Adaptive Image Transmission over MIMO Channels: System Model

 Multiplying both sides of Eqn. \eqref{eq:MIMO1} by $\bm{U}^H$ (MIMO detection) gives us:

-As can be seen, SVD-based precoding converts the MIMO channel into a set of parallel subchannels with different SNRs.
+SVD-based precoding converts the MIMO channel into a set of parallel subchannels with different SNRs.
 In particular, the SNR of the $i$-th subchannel is determined by the $i$-th singular value of $s_i$ and the $i$-th power allocation coefficient of $\bm{\Lambda}$.

 Given $\bm{X'}\in \mathbb{C}^{M\times k}$, the receiver performs demodulation, channel decoding, and source decoding sequentially to reconstruct the source image as $\bm{\hat{S}}$.